The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 These dogs may also have a higher incidence of kidney stones and bladder stones than other breeds.

-Also, Miniature Schnauzers may suffer from myotonia congenita, in which skeletal muscles used for movement are prevented from relaxing.
+Plus, Miniature Schnauzers may suffer from myotonia congenita.
+Here skeletal muscles used for movement are prevented from relaxing.

 Diseases of the Heart

-Heart failure is one of the leading causes of death among aging Miniature Schnauzers.
+Heart failure is one of the main causes of death among old Miniature Schnauzers.

 This may be caused by weakened heart valves (heart murmurs), malfunctioning sinus nodes, or a non-closing vessel (patent ductus arteriosis).